jdwhite/pkgsrc-darwin/README.md

 * Install macOS Sierra.
 * Revert to Xcode 7 (Download from https://developer.apple.com/download/more/)
-* Wait patienty (fix probably not going to be in 2016Q3 release)
+* Wait patiently (fix probably not going to be in 2016Q3 release)

 ### **NOT** Xcode 8 - ERROR: This package has set PKG_FAIL_REASON:<br>ERROR: No suitable Xcode SDK or Command Line Tools installed.